couchbaselabs/ansible-couchbase-server/README.md

 ## Requirements

-This role is tested for basic functionality with the following software:
+This role functions with the following software:

 * Couchbase Server (versions 3.0.1-4.1.0)
 * Ansible (version 1.9.4)